NextCenturyCorporation/MCS/TASK_LIST.md

 Passive Agent: Efficient Action tasks require a common-sense understanding of agency.
 This is a “passive agents” task: you must watch (using only Pass actions) as an agent (blob shape) moves in a grid world over 8 “familiarization” trials and a “test” trial (the world “resets” between each trial using the EndHabituation action).
 The trials depict the agent approaching an object; in the test trial, some of the obstacles are removed.
 You must then determine whether the test trial is “expected” (unsurprising) or “unexpected” (surprising) based on whether or not the agent moves in an efficient path (agents should move efficiently).

-Time Control:
+Time Control Examples:

 https://github.com/NextCenturyCorporation/MCS/assets/10994382/c3cc5b01-d2b1-4c4c-ad4a-40b889c3cc97

 https://github.com/NextCenturyCorporation/MCS/assets/10994382/6fa709be-4425-4621-a519-8c3741a51508

-Path Control:
+Path Control Examples:

 https://github.com/NextCenturyCorporation/MCS/assets/10994382/9756f5f4-0d8e-423f-b9d7-2aab08e4a3cc

 https://github.com/NextCenturyCorporation/MCS/assets/10994382/01429379-9649-4e35-a539-fb7d684d58d7

-Irrational:
+Irrational Examples:

 https://github.com/NextCenturyCorporation/MCS/assets/10994382/c9646626-e1e1-405f-9f98-896cb7be57e8